Victorwz7/Victorwz7/README.md

-<h1 align="center">Olá!
-Eu sou o Victor 👋</h1>
+<h1 align="center">Hi! i am Victor 👋</h1>

-🎓 Estudante e desenvolvedor front-end júnior
+🎓 Studying and working as a junior full-stack developer
-💻 Apaixonado por tecnologia e programação
+💻 Passionate about technology and programming
-🔭 Atualmente trabalhando em projetos com Next.js, TypeScript e Supabase
+🔭 Currently building projects with Next.js, TypeScript, and Supabase
-🌱 Aprendendo mais sobre back-end com Prisma e bancos de dados
+🌱 Learning more about backend development with Prisma and databases

 ### 🚀 Tecnologias que uso